Utah Car Accident Lawyers’ Factsheet

 If the individual dies in the accident, his surviving family members get 2 years from the date of his death to file a wrongful death lawsuit.

 It is important to file car accident claims correctly and in time.
-Such claims are tricky to file and are best handled by an experienced Utah car accident attorney like us at White and Garner.
+Such claims are tricky to file and are best handled by an experienced Utah car accident attorney like us at the Garner Law Firm.

 What Are The Types Of Damages And Is There A Cap On Claiming Any?